Liquid–liquid phase separation sequence-based predictors

-LLPS often involves sequence regions that have unique functional characteristics, as well as the presence of prion-like and RNA-binding domains.
+Liquid to liquid phase separation (LLPS) often involves sequence regions that have unique functional characteristics, as well as the presence of prion-like and RNA-binding domains.
 Nowadays there are just a few methods to predict the propensity of a protein to drive LLPS.
 The range of biological mechanisms involved in LLPS, the limited knowledge about these mechanisms and the important context-dependent component of LLPS make this problem challenging.
 In the last years, despite the advances in this field, just few predictors, specific for LLPS, have been developed, trying to understand the relationship between protein sequence properties and the capability to drive LLPS.
 Here we will revise the state-of-the-art LLPS sequence-based predictors, briefly introducing them and explaining which are the individual protein characteristics that they identify in the context of LLPS.